 The I Am Not Invisible (IANI) awareness campaign began as a program featuring twenty photographs of Oregon women who were military veterans.
 Now a nationwide program, the IANI campaign strives to increase awareness and generate dialogue about the role of women veterans.

 By spotlighting the many faces of this diverse and important segment of the veteran community, I Am Not Invisible exhibits across the country aim to increase awareness and dialogue about women veterans, as well as open viewers’ eyes to the myriad levels of expertise of women veterans.
 The Wisconsin Department of Veterans Affairs through the Wisconsin Veterans Museum created their IANI exhibit centered around a photograph of the woman veteran accompanied by a quote tied to their military service.

-Before you click!
 Be advised, these interviews may contain potentially disturbing content related to combat as well as sensitive material relating to PTSD, trauma, sexual assault, and moral injury.
-We appreciate the bravery of the narrators in sharing their stories—please be respectful when engaging with these interviews.
+We appreciate the bravery of these veterans in sharing their stories—please be respectful when engaging with these interviews.